No One Involved With 'Batman v Superman' Can Say 'Batman v Superman' Is Good

 Zack Snyder's take on Batman v Superman generated no dearth of negative opinions from DC fans, casual moviegoers, and critics alike.
 Many viewers took issue with the storytelling -- others had a problem with the grimdark Man of Steel, and others still the performances.
-With a sequel, The Justice League, already in production, and an R-rated extended cut looming, those who were attached to BvS are also concluding that, yeah, maybe this intro to DC's cinematic universe wasn't for everyone.
+Now, despite a looming sequel and R-rated extended cut, those attached to BvS are even concluding, Yeah, maybe this intro to DC's cinematic universe wasn't for everyone.
 Most recently, the flick's cinematographer, Larry Fong, promoted the upcoming "Ultimate Edition" home video release with a tweet admitting: "Those of you who are fans, will dig it.
 If you hated it, you'll still hate it."

-Jesse Eisenberg, the latest Lex Luthor, defended his maniacal portrayal of the classic villain by saying he was trying to humanize the character and make him deeper than someone who's just a bad person.
+Jesse Eisenberg defended his maniacal portrayal of Lex Luthor by saying he was trying to humanize the character and make him deeper than someone who's just a bad person.
 "To me, the most interesting acting is when actors can bring you into that other side of the person," he explained at London's MCM Comic Con last week.
 "When you feel like you are not just seeing the kind of purpose of them for plot.
 That they are not just delivering a message. … Whether or not I succeeded or failed [with that] depends on your subjective opinion."

-Ben Affleck, who earned the nickname "Sad Affleck" after critical reviews began unspooling, has reportedly been unhappy and humiliated with the project's reception.
+Ben Affleck, who earned the nickname "Sad Affleck" after seeing the most critical reviews, has reportedly been unhappy with and humiliated by the project's reception.
 Other leads, Amy Adams and Henry Cavill, have implied critics were never the target audience.
 "The audience's voice is loudest and after this weekend the audience, at least partly, will have spoken," Cavill said in March.
-Affleck's follow-up: "I agree."
+Affleck: "I agree."
 Snyder, an easy punching bag for detractors, stood up for his vision: "I don't know how else to do it ... so it is what it is."